aaronparker/aaronparker.github.io/_posts/2015-05-15-replicate-2015-folder-redirection-test.md

 A single run of an FSCT workload simulation can take a very long time, so expect each simulation to run from 3 hours or more depending on the total number of user sessions that you want to get to.
 In each workload simulation, I ran from 50 to 800 user sessions, stepping by 50 user sessions for each test.

-Here&#8217;s what a workload simulation looks like:
+Here's what a workload simulation looks like:

 <figure id="attachment_3959" aria-describedby="caption-attachment-3959" style="width: 1197px" class="wp-caption alignnone">[<img class="size-full wp-image-3959" src="http://stealthpuppy.com/wp-content/uploads/2015/05/fsct.png" alt="How File Server Capacity Tool workload simulations are run" width="1197" height="278" srcset="https://stealthpuppy.com/wp-content/uploads/2015/05/fsct.png 1197w, https://stealthpuppy.com/wp-content/uploads/2015/05/fsct-150x35.png 150w, https://stealthpuppy.com/wp-content/uploads/2015/05/fsct-300x70.png 300w, https://stealthpuppy.com/wp-content/uploads/2015/05/fsct-1024x238.png 1024w" sizes="(max-width: 1197px) 100vw, 1197px" />](http://stealthpuppy.com/wp-content/uploads/2015/05/fsct.png)<figcaption id="caption-attachment-3959" class="wp-caption-text">How File Server Capacity Tool workload simulations are run</figcaption></figure>

-To demonstrate an example, here&#8217;s an overview of the environment and the FSCT commands that I used to run the workloads for each test.
+To demonstrate an example, here's an overview of the environment and the FSCT commands that I used to run the workloads for each test.

   * **File Server**: FILE3 (192.168.0.79, Windows Server 2012 R2)
   * **Controller**: CNTRLR (Windows 8.1)